Acute Communicable

 • Breathing difficulties*

-*Call your healthcare provider right away if you or your child is having difficulty breathing, not drinking enough fluids, or your symptoms are getting worse.
+*Call your healthcare provider right away if you or your child is having difficulty breathing, not drinking enough fluids, or symptoms are getting worse.

 • Premature infants